JamesTsay-12/blog-site/_posts/2025-09-05-Longevity_Research_and_Commercialization.md

 Aging is the single largest risk factor for nearly every chronic disease — cancer, cardiovascular disease, neurodegeneration, and metabolic dysfunction.
 If science can slow or even reverse the biological mechanisms of aging, the impact on human health and society would be transformative.
 Extending healthspan (the healthy, productive years of life) by even a few years could mean trillions in economic savings and massive gains in quality of life.

 In recent years, a wave of new companies and research labs has emerged to tackle longevity, backed by billions of dollars from investors and tech leaders.
-From reprogramming cells back to a “youthful” state, to drugs that clear out senescent cells, to AI-driven biomarkers that predict biological age, the field of longevity biotech has gone from science fiction to a serious commercial and scientific frontier.
+From reprogramming cells back to a "youthful" state, to drugs that clear out senescent cells, to AI-driven biomarkers that predict biological age, the field of longevity biotech has gone from science fiction to a serious commercial and scientific frontier.

-This post summarizes the **major scientific breakthroughs**, the **companies leading the charge**, the **market opportunities**, and the **risks** in the longevity biotech space.
+This post summarizes the **major scientific breakthroughs**, the **companies leading the charge**, the **market opportunities**, and the **critical risks and regulatory challenges** in the longevity biotech space.

 ---